esikm/Pillow/docs/handbook/tutorial.rst

         return image

-Note that when pasting it back from the :py:meth:`~PIL.Image.Image.crop` operation, :py:meth:`~PIL.Image.Image.load` is called first.
+Note that when pasting it back from the :py:meth:`~PIL2.Image.Image.crop` operation, :py:meth:`~PIL2.Image.Image.load` is called first.
 This is because cropping is a lazy operation.
-If :py:meth:`~PIL.Image.Image.load` was not called, then the crop operation would not be performed until the images were used in the paste commands.
+If :py:meth:`~PIL2.Image.Image.load` was not called, then the crop operation would not be performed until the images were used in the paste commands.
 This would mean that ``part1`` would be cropped from the version of ``image`` already modified by the first paste.